 Regularly changing your passwords will also reduce the risk of being hacked.
 Avoid any previously used passwords for increased protection.

-Two-Factor Authentication is an additional identity verification step that boosts your account security.
-By enabling TFA, you will add an extra layer of protection to your account.
+Multi-Factor Authentication is an additional identity verification step that boosts your account security.
+By enabling MFA, you will add an extra layer of protection to your account.
 Besides entering your login credentials, you will be asked to verify your identity by providing a biometric Face ID or Touch ID.
 Additionally, you can confirm login via a notification, or have a one-time verification code sent to your mobile device.
 We highly recommend adding these additional security measures for increased account security.

 Face ID / Touch ID